multitudes/codeAlongWithMapKitforSwiftUI/README.md

 ```
 NB: The icon would have different heights.
 I need t insert the frae modifier **before** to apply the `borderedProminent` button style or it will not changed observed!
-Pressing the button will trigger the search.
+Pressing a button will trigger the search.
 The results will be stored in a searchResults variable.
 It will be a binding because we will pass the results to our parent view...

 Here I will store my results:
 ```swift